 These homemade Cheesy Gordita Crunch Tacos are just as flavorful and addictive as the Taco Bell version they’re inspired by.
 If you need an excuse to skip the drive thru, with this copycat recipe it’s never been easier.

+- Easy.
 Making a Cheesy Gordita Crunch is so easy, sometimes I feel like this recipe should come with a disclaimer.
 Like, warning: just because you can make these tacos every night, doesn’t mean you should make tacos every night.
 But who am I to judge?
 I’ll leave it to your discretion, but be warned, these crunchy, cheesy tacos are wildly addictive!

-What Is a Gordita Crunch?
+What is a Gordita Crunch?

 I modeled my recipe after the Cheesy Gordita Crunch of Taco Bell fame.
 If you’ve never had one, a Gordita Crunch is a hard shell taco (the “crunch”) surrounded by a second layer of soft flatbread, with melted cheese in between.